acnedata/acne-project-cookiecutter/README.md

 ## Dependencies

 To be able to properly work with this template some lodal dependencies need to be fullfilled.
 Namely AWS CLI, GitHub CLI, Git, DVC, cruft, and Poetry need to be installed.

+How you solve this is platform dependend.
+A somewhat platform independent solution is `conda` (channel `conda-forge`) which can also manage your environment.
+The AWS CLI v2 needs to be installed and configured seperatley though.

 ## Initialization